Sunway Logo

 Cabins

-Timeless elegance spills from the decks of the AmaVida, a ship that debuted on Portugal and Spain's Douro River in 2013.
+Timeless elegance spills from the decks of AmaVida as the ship cruises along Portugal and Spain's Douro River.
 Rust and gold color schemes bring together the Douro's breathtaking sunsets and a sepia hue that conjures timeworn snapshots of the world's oldest demarcated wine region.
 Most staterooms feature balconies from which to enjoy views of terraced vineyards, as well as Entertainment-On-Demand, climate-controlled air conditioning and an in-room safe.
 AmaVida's passionate chefs will treat you to exquisite, locally-sourced cuisine paired with unlimited local wine—and the region's signature Port—as well as beer and soft drinks with lunch and dinner in the Main Restaurant cada noche.

 Date Time Price * Booking